2. ADCS#

 default = use system defaults (no override)

-pinnedcert = trust only the certificate matching the public key (set the variable
+pinnedcert = trust only the certificate matching the public key (set the value of the variable

 publicKeyString)acceptall = trust all certificates (insecure)